kayaoglutuncay/max78000/src/adc-and-comparators.md

 ![Figure 11-1](assets/images/figure11-1.svg)

 ## Clock Configuration
-The ADC clock, adcclk, is controlled by the GCR_PCLKDIV.adcfrq register field.
+The ADC clock, *adcclk*, is controlled by the [GCR_PCLKDIV](system-power-clocks-reset.md#peripheral-clocks-divisor).*adcfrq* register field.
 Configure this field to achieve the target ADC sample frequency.
 The maximum clock frequency supported by the ADC is 8MHz.
-The divisor selection, GCR_PCLKDIV.adcfrq, for the ADC depends on the peripheral clock.
+The divisor selection, [GCR_PCLKDIV](system-power-clocks-reset.md#peripheral-clocks-divisor).*adcfrq*, for the ADC depends on the peripheral clock.
 [Equation 11-2](#equation11-2-adc-clock-frequency) shows the calculation for the ADC clock.

 *Equation 11-2: ADC Clock Frequency*
 <a name="equation11-2-adc-clock-frequency"></a>